mahouboy23/IB-notes/The arts.md

 **This quotation can applied in Art and History because it's mainly referring to art and how they provides emotions and how it gives their ideas during a different period of time**

 #### WHAT IS THE ARTS
+The arts is a way a doing something